 - Assess potential barriers to care and work with patients to reduce obstacles resulting from lack of transportation, mental illness, substance abuse, etc.

-- Work with other positions to ensure that newly diagnosed individuals successfully integrate into the care system.
+- Work with Public Health’s Disease Intervention Specialists and community Linkage to Care staff to ensure that newly diagnosed individuals successfully integrate into the care system.

-- Maintain appropriate referral sources and contact persons for client access to community-based services.
+- Maintain appropriate referral sources and contact person for client access to community-based services.

 - Continuously grow and develop cultural competency, exhibiting an understanding, awareness, and respect for diversity.

 - Participate in creating a positive work environment by embracing colleagues’ strengths.

 - Experience, cultural competency and interest in working with the transgender community.

 - Two years of experience working in a professional setting, preferable a medical office or community based organization.

 - Ability to be flexible in work hours and willing to cover special events on evenings and weekends.

 - Exemplary customer service skills as well as written and verbal communication skills.

 - Must have sensitivity to, interest in and competence in cultural differences, HIV/AIDS, minority health, sexual practices, and a demonstrated competence in working with persons of color, and gay/lesbian/bisexual/transgender community.